-In May 2015, K-UTEC completed an updated mineral resource estimate of 4.2 billion tonnes containing 757 million tonnes KCl.
-Thereafter, in July 2015, a definitive feasibility study (DFS) was completed to the standard of a NI 43-101 Canadian securities code compliant Feasibility Study under the overall supervision of Senet (Pty) Ltd of South Africa (Senet).
+In May 2015, K-UTEC completed an updated mineral resource estimate of 4.2 billion tonnes containing 757 million tonnes of KCl.
+In July 2015, a definitive feasibility study (DFS) was completed to the standard of a NI 43-101 Canadian securities code compliant feasibility study under the overall supervision of Senet (Pty) Ltd of South Africa (Senet).
 K-UTEC provided resource definition as well as the design of the well-field and plant.
-Umvoto Africa (Pty) Ltd. provided water resource modelling and Environmental Resource Management (ERM) conducted the Environmental and Social Impact Assessment (ESIA).
+Umvoto Africa (Pty) Ltd provided water resource modelling and Environmental Resource Management conducted the Environmental and Social Impact Assessment.

-In February 2016, Circum, together with its independent consultants Senet and K-UTEC reviewed the costs in the DFS.
-Through their analysis, development capital costs were reduced by US$276 million and operating costs were reduced by approximately US$3 per tonne.
+In February 2016, Circum, together with its independent consultants Senet and K-UTEC, reviewed the costs in the DFS.
+Through their analysis, development capital costs were reduced by US$276 million and operating costs were reduced by about US$3 per tonne.

-Whilst raising financing to start mine development, Circum has undertaken further studies to optimise the project.
+While raising financing to start mine development, Circum has conducted further studies to optimise the project.
 The development of the processing plants has been modularised, enabling Circum to build the project in phases.
 This adds exceptional optionality to the project, as Circum can add on more production modules over time, and after the initial construction period, the remaining phases are largely self-funding.
-As the modules have been designed to be either SOP or MOP focused, Circum could adapt its production to respond to changes in demand and market forces.